danf0547/mconfetti/README.md

 # mconfetti
 This is a standalone executable java jar file that will accept as input a folder containing mp4 files and produces a ".mlt" file.
-The output file can be opened in shotcut and will produce a single play list with progressively incremented random segments of a chosen length.
+The output file can be opened in Shotcut and will produce a single play list with progressively incremented segments of a chosen length.
+The input files are selected at random from the list of valid files in the selected folder, and the order of the output segments is also random.

 Requirements:
 You need ffmpeg (free) installed and configured to run in any folder.
 This will involve adding ffmpeg to your default path